-Figure 7.
-Average amounts of grant or scholarship aid from the federal government, state/local government, or the institution, or loans received, by full-time, first-time degree/certificate-seeking undergraduate students, by type of aid: 2012-13
+Figure 9.
+Average amounts of grant or scholarship aid from the federal government, state/local government, or the institution, or loans received for full-time, first-time degree/certificate-seeking undergraduate students, by type of aid: 2013-14

 NOTE: Any grant aid above includes grant or scholarship aid from the federal government, statel/local government, or the institution.
 Federal grants includes Pell grants and other federal grants.
 Any loans includes federal loans and other loans to students.
 Average amounts of aid were calculated by dividing the total aid awarded by the total number of recipients in each institution.
 N is the number of institutions in the comparison group.
 Medians are not reported for comparison groups with less than three values.
-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Winter 2013-14, Student Financial Aid component.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Winter 2014-15, Student Financial Aid component.

-Figure 8.
-Percent of all undergraduates receiving aid by type of aid: 2012-13
+Figure 11.
+Average amount of aid received by all undergraduates, by type of aid: 2013-14